Creating a New Data Asset

 A single file can be specified in Path when creating an Internal Data Asset by importing from S3.

-Note: Do not include the trailing /
+Note: Do not include the trailing / in the Bucket Name or leading / in the Path.

 In addition to importing from AWS S3 and Google Cloud buckets, data can be imported from a variety of other external sources using the Data Connectors accessible via the "New Data" menu.
 These allow you to submit a query to the specified data source and automatically save the results as an Internal Data Asset.
 Details regarding using each of these Data Connectors are below.